pagekite/upagekite-tutorial/README.md

-# upagekite - Tutorial and Template
+# upagekite - Tutorial and App Template

 **WARNING:** This is a work in progress!
 It's nowhere near complete.